dotnet/docs/docs/core/deploying/index.md

     },
     ```

 2. If you haven't already, download the NuGet package containing the third-party dependency.
-For more information, see [Working with NuGet Packages](../packaging/working-with-nuget-packages.md).

-3. Be sure to execute the `dotnet restore` command after adding the dependency.
+To download the package, execute the `dotnet restore` command after adding the dependency.
 Because the dependency is resolved out of the local NuGet cache at publish time, it must be available on your system.

 Note that a portable app with third-party dependencies will only be as portable as its third-party dependencies.
 For example, if a third-party library only supports macOS, the app will not be portable to Windows systems.